How long is the minimum reduced weekly rest period

 It is important to note that this reduced rest period must be granted to employees “as soon as possible” after the current rest period ends, and employers must ensure that the necessary arrangements are made to compensate for the reduced rest period at a later stage.

-See also How long will it take to learn to drive
+See also How long does monopoly take

 These regulations are in place to balance the need for employers to maintain productivity and business continuity with the need to protect employee health and safety.
 It is essential for employers to comply with these regulations to ensure a healthy work-life balance for their employees.